 In the interest of full disclosure, I received my training in a seminary that holds to a premillennial dispensationalist view.
 And while this view was held by most (if not all) of my professors, I am thankful that their primary focus in instructing us as students was to teach us how to handle the Word of God, not to indoctrinate us into a particular theological camp.

 Instead of holding some particular allegiance to our "labels" (denominations included!), we should be committed to the Lord and His word.
-If the Scriptures tend to disagree with our "label" we shouldn't try and twist the Word to fit our view, but instead should adjust our view to come in-line with what the Word of God teaches.
+If the Scriptures tend to disagree with our "label" we shouldn't try and twist the Word to fit our view.
+We should adjust our view to come in-line with what the Word of God teaches.

 What we need to keep foremost in our minds is this: Christ is coming back.
 That's the important part.
 And He wants us to be busy and ready when He returns.

-The Devil uses issues like this to sow dissension amongst believers and divide us into separate camps that are more concerned about being "right" than the reality that Jesus is returning and bringing His recompense with Him.
+The Devil uses issues like this to sow dissension amongst believers.
+To divide us into separate camps that are more concerned about being "right" than the reality that Jesus is returning and bringing His recompense with Him.

 This will happen when the Lord Jesus is revealed from heaven in blazing fire with his powerful angels.
 He will punish those who do not know God and do not obey the gospel of our Lord Jesus.
 They will be punished with everlasting destruction and shut out from the presence of the Lord and from the majesty of his power on the day he comes to be glorified in his holy people and to be marveled at among all those who have believed.
 This includes you, because you believed our testimony to you (2 Thessalonians 1:7b-10, NIV).

 On the other hand, this question does matter because our loving heavenly Father has told us what to expect in advance for our edification and encouragement to do His will while we await His return.
-Our beliefs on the timing of the Lord's return do have implications for our present behavior, so in Part 2 I will provide my understanding of what the Bible teaches in relation to the Rapture and Christ's return.
+Our beliefs on the timing of the Lord's return do have implications for our present behavior.
+In Part 2 I will provide my understanding of what the Bible teaches in relation to the Rapture and Christ's return.